ConvBERT: Improving BERT with Span-based Dynamic Convolution: Method

 \paragraph{Grouped feed-forward module}

 The large number of parameters in the transformer model actually comes from the feed-forward module.
-To maintain the representation power while reducing parameters and computation cost, we propose to apply a grouped linear (GL) operator to the feed-forward module in a grouped manner.
+To maintain the representation power while reducing parameters and computation cost, we propose to apply a grouped linear (GL) operator to the feed-forward module in a grouped manner which is defined as follows

+where $H, H' \in \mathbb{R}^{n \times d}$, $M, M' \in \mathbb{R}^{n \times m}$, $f_{d_1 \rightarrow d_2}(\cdot)$ indicates a fully connected layer that transforms dimension $d_1$ to $d_2$, $g$ is the group number and $\Pi$ means concatenation.
 This is in line with the original multi-head attention mechanism, where the input features are split into multiple groups on embedding dimension and processed independently, and all processed features are concatenated again on the embedding dimension.
 This is more efficient than the fully connected layer and costs negligible performance drop.

 By stacking the mixed attention and grouped feed-forward modules in an iterative manner, we build our ConvBERT model.
-As experimentally demonstrated in Sec.~\ref{sec:exp}, ConvBERT is more light-weighted and efficient at capturing both global and local context with better performance.
+As experimentally demonstrated in Sec.~\ref{sec:exp}, ConvBERT is more light-weighted and efficient at capturing both global and local contexts with better performance.